 A pump operator is someone who works with stationary or portable pumps.
 He or she will transfer liquids, gases, and powdered materials in and out of vessels and processes, perform inspections and maintenance on various machinery, and troubleshoot issues with systems and processes.

 There are various areas where pump operators can work.
 Pump operator positions include pipeline operators, day light relief operators, chemical operators, pump station operators, purification operators, and tank car loaders.
 There are also blend technicians, cable maintainers, process operators, and utility operators.
 All pump operators need to obtain specific training in order to work in their chosen area.

 What does a Pump Operator do?

 Pump operators communicate with other workers via radio and telephone in order to confirm when to start and stop flows.
 They repair and clean various pumps and vessels using special hand tools, and they collect samples for labs that may need to be analyzed.
-They receive orders on what substances need to be pumped, as well as the specific amount of liquid or powdered material that is required, and they also connect pipelines and hoses to the designated pumps before transfer can take place.
+They receive orders on what substances need to be pumped, as well as the specific amount of liquid or powdered material that is required.
+They also connect pipelines and hoses to the designated pumps before transfer can take place.

-Pump operators are required to follow specific safety guidelines and wear protective clothing including vests, gloves, and work boots, and safety goggles and masks are a must on specific job sites in order to protect pump operators from hazardous fumes and eye irritants.
-It is very important for pump operators to possess a positive attitude and respect their coworkers, as proper communication is of the utmost importantce in this field.
+Pump operators are required to follow specific safety guidelines and wear protective clothing including vests, gloves, work boots, safety goggles and masks.
+They are a must on specific job sites in order to protect pump operators from hazardous fumes and eye irritants.
+It is very important for pump operators to possess a positive attitude and respect their coworkers, as proper communication is of the utmost importance in this field.
 There is a definite opportunity for advancement, which means more pay and more responsibility.